- 2 cups of plain flour

-I don't have a 23cm cake tin, what should I do?
+I don't have a 23cm cake tin, what should I use?

-If you don't have a cake tin that is exactly 23cm you can definitely work around this.
+If you don't have a cake tin that is exactly 23cm you can definitely work around this with different sizes.
 If your cake tin is a bit larger, it will just be a slightly thinner cake and may take a few less minutes to cook.
-If your tin is smaller, your cake will be thicker and may not cook all the way through.
-The moral of the story?
+If your cake pan or tin is smaller, your cake will be thicker and may not cook all the way through.
+Key point?
 Using a different sized tin is fine, but we recommend going larger rather than smaller.

 Do I have to use vegetable oil?

-There is definitely room for flexibility in terms of which oil you can use in your cake batter.
-However, we do recommend using oils lighter in flavour (such as vegetable or sunflower oil), as olive oil or other alternatives may be too overpowering.
+There is room for flexibility in terms of which oil to use in cake batter.
+However, when it comes to best oils for baking cake, especially this carrot cake, we recommend using oils lighter in flavour (such as vegetable or sunflower oil), as olive oil or other alternatives may be too overpowering.